andyharless/paces/README.md

      - reshape the spectrogram, adding a dimension, so that the time segment associated with each beat has a separate row, and
      - associate the result with the binary label as to whether the candidate tempo is correct for the song.
 8. Train a binary classifier to distinguish correct and incorrect tempos.

+## Notes

+This repo includes the hand-labeled pace data but not most of the audio input data (because copyrights etc.).
+Hopefully there is enough information for someone to reproduce the procedure using different audio data, supplying their own labels.